 Pests and diseases

 Fuchsias are very easy to grow and relatively problem free.
 A healthy plant which is well fed, watered and pruned will overcome most attacks by pests and/or disease.
-Extra assistance may occasionally be required; aphids, which cause deformed leaves, can be controlled by spraying with Mavrik or Confidor; mites can be a problem in hot weather, especially in glasshouses.
+Extra assistance may occasionally be required; aphids, which cause deformed leaves, can be controlled by spraying with Mavrik; mites can be a problem in hot weather, especially in glasshouses.
 Control with Mite Killer or Spraying Oil.
 Whitefly causes mottled yellow leaves and is best controlled with Target.
 For fungus disease (including rust) spray with Fungus and Mildew Spray.

 This ‘How To’ Guide has been produced to provide basic information and our experienced staff are available to answer any questions that you may have.
 Because this guide is of a general nature, neither Palmers nor its staff are responsible for the application of the information, as the contents may need to be modified for individual projects and site applications.